mynodebtc/mynode_docs/docs/tor/electrum.md

 #### Premium Feature

-Electrum is an easy-to-use light wallet, but requires that you delegate some trust to other servers to give you correct information about your Bitcoin. myNode removes this risk by running a full Bitcoin node and Electrum Server on the device, removing the need to trust a random server to provide you accurate information about your Bitcoin funds.
+Electrum is an easy-to-use light wallet, but requires that you delegate some trust to other servers to give you correct information about your Bitcoin.
+MyNode removes this risk by running a full Bitcoin node and Electrum Server on the device, removing the need to trust a random server to provide you accurate information about your Bitcoin funds.

-However, for your mobile wallets to work properly wherever you are, you need to have public connection to your myNode.
+However, for your mobile wallets to work properly wherever you are, you need to have public connection to your MyNode.
 The most secure way to do this is via Tor.
-It allows remote, encrypted connections back to your myNode device.
+It allows remote, encrypted connections back to your MyNode device.

 More information and tips are available in this community guide as well - <a href="https://armantheparman.com/tor/" target="_blank">All The Reasons You’ve Failed To Connect Electrum to Your Node Via Tor</a> by <a href="https://twitter.com/parman_the" target="_blank">Arman the Parman</a>.